Puppets Of Faith : Theory of Communal Strife

 As life brings Chandra, who suffers from an inferiority complex for his perceived ugliness, and Nithya, who was bogged down being jilted by Vasu, together, they script their fate of fulfillment.

 And as poetic justice would have it, Sathya, wh...

-If Mahabharata's Bhagvad-Gita is taken as a philosophical guide, Ramayana's Sundara Kãnda is sought for spiritual solace.
-What is more, many believe that reading Sundara Kãnda or hearing it recited would remove all hurdles and usher in good tidings!
-Well miracles apart, it's in the nature of Sundara Kãnda to inculcate fortitude and generate hope in one and all.
+If Mahabharata's Bhagvad-Gita is taken as a philosophical guide, Ramayana's Sundara Kãnda is sought for spiritual solace; many believe that reading Sundara Kãnda or hearing it recited would remove all hurdles and usher in good tidings!
+Miracles apart, it's in the nature of Sundara Kãnda to inculcate fortitude and generate hope in one and all.
 After all, isn't it a depiction of how Hanuman goes about his errand against all odds!
 Again, won't it portray how Seetha, on the ...

 Seeing Seetha’s demeanour change

 Find thee grieving for some time

 From thy bearing one can see

 Come that thou from noble stock.